johanberntsson/PunyInform/documentation/guides/game-authors-guide.md

 Labrande's script is also compatible with Inform 6's newest gametext format, introduced in version 6.35.

-In any case, Inform 6.34 and older does not support more than 64 abbreviations;
-Inform 6.35 allows you to declare up to 96 (if you dont declare any "low string"
-- that is, set the compiler switches MAX_ABBREVS to 96 and MAX_DYNAMIC_STRINGS
-to 0), which saves even more space.
+Starting with Inform 6.35, you can declare up to 96 abbreviations (if you don't declare any "low strings" - that is, set the compiler switches MAX_ABBREVS to 96 and MAX_DYNAMIC_STRINGS to 0), which saves even more space.
 You could expect savings of up to 7kb on a 128kb file!

 ### Omit unused routines